Gemma Owen wearing Halo

 When jumping, including warming up, all competitors must wear a helmet that meets at least one of the following standards:

-- British and European: PAS 015 or VG1, provided they are BSI Kitemarked
+• British: PAS 015 (2011), VG1, provided they are BSI Kitemarked

-- Australian and New Zealand: AS/NZS 3838 2006
+• Australian and New Zealand: AS/NZS 3838 2006 onwards

-Best riding hats for showjumping
+Best riding hats for Showjumping

 Kylo

-New for 2023, the Kylo is a pioneering helmet with dial-fit for adjustable precision sizing.
+Kylo is a pioneering helmet with dial-fit for adjustable precision sizing.

 Whilst being at an accessible price point, the Kylo is still incredibly safe and meets three international safety standards.
-MIPS can also be added.
+Mips® can also be added.

 Part of the new highly affordable EQx by Charles Owen range, the Kylo is worn by some of the most influential riders including Gemma Owen and Yasmin Ingham.